LucaCoding21/FitCheck/TERMS_OF_SERVICE.md

 ### Governing Law

-These Terms are governed by the laws of [Your Jurisdiction].
+These Terms are governed by the laws of Vancouver, Canada.

 ### Dispute Resolution